-A WebSSO system intercepts initial contact by the user's web browser to a web application and either verifies that the user had already been authenticated (typically tracking authentication state in a cookie) or else redirects the user to an authentication page, where the user may use a password, token, PKI certificate or other method to authenticate himself.
+A WebAM system intercepts initial contact by the user's web browser to a web application and either verifies that the user had already been authenticated (typically tracking authentication state in a cookie) or redirects the user to an authentication service, where the user may use a password, token, PKI certificate or other method to sign in.